エヴ・カデュー

 Admission Free

-Born in Montréal and based in Québec City, Ève Cadieux has, for over 25 years, engaged in a critical photographic practice addressing memory, material culture, and consumerism.
-The series I Have Seen the Future, on view in this exhibition, is one of her most emblematic and ongoing bodies of work, developed over more than a decade.
-Inspired by a childhood visit to the site of Expo 67 in Montréal, Cadieux has since travelled the world photographing former World’s Fair sites.
+Born in Montréal and based in Québec City, Ève Cadieux has engaged in a critical photographic practice for over 25 years, focusing on the memories embedded in objects and exploring themes of materiality and consumer culture.
+On view in this exhibition is her long-term and emblematic series I Have Seen the Future, developed over more than a decade.
+Inspired by a childhood visit to the site of Expo 67 in Montréal, Cadieux has travelled the world to photograph the remnants of former World’s Fair sites.

-In this series, Cadieux positions these World’s Fair remnants as “futures that never came to be.”
-Her work challenges not only the accelerating anthropocentrism and global socio-economic inequality but also calls into question the very notion of a shared human “future” as a viable ideological construct.
+In this series, Cadieux positions these sites as “futures that never came to be.”
+Her work not only critiques accelerating anthropocentrism and global socio-economic inequality but also points to the failure of the very concept of a shared human “future” as a viable ideological construct.

-Through her documentation of the aftermath of events that once aspired to embody human progress and peace, Cadieux invites us to reconsider our own present—one lived among the ruins of forsaken futures.
+By documenting the afterlives of events that once sought to represent human progress and peace, Cadieux invites us to reconsider our present—lived among the ruins of futures left behind.

 Ève Cadieux